-Switching your energy supplier is an easy way to save money.
-Take a look at my Octopus Energy review to see how I saved £100’s off my bill.
-Plus, use my Octopus Energy referral code and earn a £50 credit.
+Switching your energy provider is an easy way to save money and usually takes just a few minutes.
+Take a look at my Octopus Energy review to see how I saved £100’s off my bill and earned £50 credit using an Octopus Energy referral code.
+And if you join, you can refer your friends too!

 Have you ever stopped and thought about how much we actually depend on electricity?
 If you’ve had a power cut recently, then I’m sure you’re aware.